codingwithmanny/github-activity-explorer/README.md

 GitHub repositories.

 Data is 52 weeks from the current date and assumes Monday as starting day of the week.
-Each commit history retrieval maxes out at 100 entries from GitHub.
+Each commit history retrieval maxes out at 100 entries from GitHub's API.

 **Preview:**
 [https://hungry-albattani-a8665a.netlify.app](https://hungry-albattani-a8665a.netlify.app)